Last updated on October 10th, 2022 at 06:04 pm

 The following are just a some of the excellent Netflix Originals that you must see.
 Even though some of them are now household names, you may have been put off by the hype.

 Trust us.
 All of these shows live up to the hype and more!

 Orange is the New Black (OITNB) seems to be the turning point for the explosion of Netflix Originals content.
 Along with House of Cards, it was one of the first web-only television series to receive an Emmy nomination.
 Based on the memoirs of Piper Kerman and launched in 2013 as a TV series, OITNB is still one of Netflix’s most-watched shows.

 Boasting 12 Emmy nominations and three wins in its first season, the story focuses on Piper Chapman.
 Piper is a self-involved, upper-class white woman in her thirties who ends up in prison because of her involvement with a drug cartel.

 The contrast between Piper’s privileged life and the one she has in prison is no less than arresting.
 And although early episodes centered on Piper, at its heart, OITNB is an ensemble show with a diverse cast.
 The writers bring viewers into the stories of all the woman in the prison.
 From the wise and wonderful Russian immigrant, Red, to former firefighter and transwoman, Sophia, audiences connect with the often unjust and even humorous stories behind their prison sentences.

-You can check out the trailer below, but beware — OITNB explores adult situations, including sex and violence, and there is some strong language.
+You can check out the trailer above, but beware — OITNB explores adult situations, including sex and violence, and there is some strong language.

 Kimmy must come to terms with this brand new world on her own.
 The problem is that she’s basically the same naïve 14-year-old girl she was when abducted.
 And the charm of her naivety while she navigates the adult world is what makes this show work.